02loveslollipop/DiscordGPTChatBot/README.md

 1. You must a have a valid OpenAI API key to use it services (Currently using **GPT-3.5-turbo**).
 2. You need a valid Discord bot Token.
 3. A Python environment to run the repo.
+4. If you want to use voice related commands you need FFMPEG on the device that will run the bot

 # Quick Setup